-This Run-on/Run-off Control System Plan fulfills the CCR Rule requirements (§Parts 257 and 261) dated April 17, 2015.
-This Run-on/Run-off Control System Plan will be placed in the operating record by October 17, 2016.
+This Run-on and Run-off Control System Plan fulfills the CCR Rule requirements (40 CFR Parts 257 and 261) dated April 17, 2015, as amended July 30, 2018.
+This periodic update to the Run-on and Run-off Control System Plan will be placed in the operating record by October 17, 2021.

-I, Rick J. Buffalini, P.E., a registered professional engineer in the State of Pennsylvania certify that the Run-on/Run-off Control System Plan for the Cheswick Ash Disposal Facility fulfills the requirements of §257.81.
-This certification is based on my review of the Cheswick Ash Disposal Facility Run-on/Run-off Control System Plan.
+I, Duane R. Lanoue, P.E., a registered professional engineer in the State of Pennsylvania, certify that the Run-on and Run-off Control System Plan for the Cheswick Ash Disposal Facility fulfills the requirements of §257.81.
+This certification is based on my review of the Run-on and Run-off Control System Plan for Cheswick Ash Disposal Facility.